PyLadiesCZ/roboprojekt/README.md

 **How do you run the game?**

-The goal is to have a game that is playable through network.
+The goal is to have a game that is playable through the network.
 Therefore it is divided into server and client parts.
-In order to play the game you need to run the server first.
+In order to play the game, you need to run the server first.
 ```
 python server.py
 ```